UFC 2022 schedule: Every fight happening this year

 Islam Makhachev continues to pursue his goal of becoming lightweight champion to follow in the footsteps of his close friend and cornerman Khabib Nurmagomedov, while the men’s bantamweight division is set to see a unification bout between its interim champion Petr Yan and official title holder Aljamain Sterling – with the heavyweight title having been unified in January when Francis Ngannou outpointed Ciryl Gane.

-Here are all the UFC events and fights announced for the coming weeks and months:
+Here are all the UFC events and fights announced for the coming weeks and months (cards subject to change):

-Saturday 14 May – UFC Fight Night – UFC Apex, Las Vegas

 Main card